01micko/bunsen-netinstall/README.md

 pkgs-norecs-base: packages to install without recommends (base package list)\
 sysfiles1: system files to copy in before installing packages (mainly apt-related)\
 sysfiles2: system files to copy in after installing packages\
+preinstall_commands: commands to run before installing packages and files\
+postinstall_commands: commands to run after installing packages and files\
 apt-keys: script to install the BunsenLabs Apt key\
 gen_sources: commands to edit /etc/apt/sources.list\
-preinstall_commands: commands to run before installing packages and files\
-postinstall_commands: commands to run after installing packages and files\
 config: sets some directory paths etc\
 bunsen-netinstall-logs: folder to copy into user's ~/.cache directory

 DEBIAN NETINSTALL HINTS
 -----------------------

-Installing Debian Bookworm by the netinstall CD is similar to using the standard installer.
+Installing Debian Trixie by the netinstall iso is similar to using the standard Debian installer.

-Two points to watch if you want to use this netinstall script afterwards:
+Two points to watch if you want to use this BunsenLabs netinstall script afterwards:

 1) At the "Set up users and passwords" screen, **DO NOT** enter a password for root.
 Type nothing and press "continue".